ritishgumber/S3SampleCodes/README.md

 # Amazon S3 Sample codes:

-1. [S3 Post Object Request](http://ritishgumber.github.io/S3SampleCodes/PostObject.html): Ensure that the 'file' filed is at the last of the form data.
+1. [S3 Post Object Request](http://ritishgumber.github.io/S3SampleCodes/PostObject.html): Ensure that the 'file' field is at the last of the form data.